yasheena/telnetspy/README.md

 ### 7. bool setBufferSize(uint16_t newSize) <a name = "setBufferSize"></a>

 Change the size of the ring buffer.
 Set it to ```0``` to disable buffering.
+If buffering is disabled, the system's debug output (see setDebugOutput) cannot be send via telnet, it will be send to serial output only.
 Changing size tries to preserve the already collected data.
 If the new buffer size is too small, only the latest data will be preserved.
 Returns ```false``` if the requested buffer size cannot be set.

 Default: 3000